cachemoney/myflix-app/README.markdown

 * Tokens to anonymize data, Reset password feature, Invite a friend to Sign-up)
 * Admin Section - To add more videos
 * 3rd Party SMTP Integration - Mailgun to deploy System Email notifications
+* Along with best Practices, like (Skinny Controller, Fat Models)

 **Installation**